jnbernabe/NaviGrade/README.md

 To run this application:

-Start the client by running npm start in the root directory
+Start the application by running `npm start` in the root directory.

-Start the server by cd server and npm start
+This is a stateless version of Navigrade, running entirely in the browser with mock data.

 Unit tests are available by using npm test